 If you’re ready to embrace garage apartment living, use your creativity and imagination to design a stylish and comfortable space that suits your lifestyle.

-Footnote: The lead image in this article is a modern 820-square-foot Garage with Apartment style home.
+Footnote: The bottom left house in the lead image of this article is a modern 820-square-foot Garage with Apartment style home.
 For more details, click here (House Plan #196-1030)